christianwach/cli-tools-for-civicrm/README.md

 ### Deprecated Commands

 All previous commands still exist for the time being.
-However, because they were attached to the top-level `wp civicrm` namespace, it seems sensible to deprecate them in favour of sensibly-namespaced new commands.
+However, because they were attached to the top-level `wp civicrm` namespace, it seems sensible to deprecate them in favour of better-namespaced new commands.
 The following table shows you replacement commands:

 | Old Command | New Command |
 | --- | --- |